-Mayweather and Woods traded places in 2013 and 2014 before the multi-weight world champion took the mantel until 2016.
+Mayweather and Woods traded places in 2013 and 2014 before the multi-weight world champion took the mantle until 2016.

 Footballing powerhouse Cristiano Ronaldo had back-to-back successes until 2017 before Floyd Mayweather nabbed the fourth year of his C.V. in 2018.

-Lionel Messi held the honor last year before Tennis legend Roger Federer finally made it to the number one position after twenty years of success.
+Lionel Messi held the honor last year before Tennis legend Roger Federer finally reached the number one position after twenty years of success.